astrovm/astrovm.github.io/content/configs.md

 hideComments = true
 +++

-# General Guidelines and Philosophy
+# General guidelines and philosophy

 I'll try to keep this as simple as possible to increase maintainability and troubleshooting, and minimize unexpected behavior.